tommarien/2020_talk_all_hail_king_typoscript/slides.md

 🤓 Demo <!-- .element: class="fragment" -->

-Note: Stress the fact that even there are type issues, typescript still compiles to js.
+Note: Stress the fact that even if there are type issues, typescript still compiles to js.

 ---//